-How they work
+How charge cards work

 Charge cards aren’t accepted everywhere, so keep a credit or debit card on hand for those unexpected refusals.

-You’ve probably heard of American Express cards – Amex is the best-known provider of charge cards in the UK, but banks also issue them.
+You’ve probably heard of American Express (Amex) cards – Amex is the best-known provider of charge cards in the UK, but banks also issue them.

 The key difference between charge cards and credit cards is that you have to pay off the money you spend on them at the end of the month.

-Some cards are only offered to customers with a good credit rating, for example a gold or platinum card rather than a standard one.
+Some cards are only offered to customers with a very good credit rating, for example, a gold or platinum card rather than a standard one.

-- They often have either a higher spending limit, or no limit at all so you can often make big purchases without worrying whether the card will cover it - but you need to be sure you can afford to repay in full at the end of the month.
+- They often have a higher spending limit, or no limit at all, so you can make big purchases without worrying whether the card will cover it - but you need to be sure you can afford to repay in full at the end of the month.

 - If you don’t pay your bill, you’re in trouble.
 The late payment fees are likely to be much more than the interest on credit card debt, and if you’re a repeat offender your card could be cancelled.